So just in time for Christmas, Boris Johnson delivered the UK the Brexit deal we have been waiting for, but what does it mean for shipping?

 Both David and Anna would then enter their UK commodity codes into their customs declaration form when completing the booking process with us.

 Whilst it feels like a pain to give information you've never had to before, this little code will speed up the entire customs process.
 Having the correct corresponding UK tariff code for your shipment is essential from here on out, don't guess or randomly select, you don't want to cause your shipment to be pulled aside to be reclassified!

 What country was your item(s) manufactured?

 So after putting you through all the heavy stuff, let's end on a high!
 Part of the Trade Agreement means it is now even cheaper to send into Europe.
 From 1st January 2021 shipping costs to and from Europe are no longer subject to VAT.
-In addition, if your goods originate from the UK or the EU, there will be no tariff or duties to pay either!
+However, your goods may be subject to customs charges.